artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

         jquery: false
 ```

-## <a name="jqueryui"></a>Enable/disable jQuery UI
+## <a name="jqueryui"></a>Enable/disable jQuery UI (optionnal)

 > jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of jQuery.
 Whether you're building highly interactive web applications, or you just need to add a date picker to a form control, jQuery UI is the perfect choice.

 ### Adding jQuery UI in your project's composer.json file

-I suggest using [component/jqueryui](https://github.com/components/jqueryui) shim repository for jquery.
+I suggest using [component/jqueryui][2] shim repository for jQuery UI.
 You can add it by enter the follow command :

 ```bash
 $ composer require components/jqueryui "1.11.*"
 ```

 You can enable it by two different ways.
-First, just passing *true* :
+First, just passing *true* in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml